morteza/CogText/docs/colloquium2021/slides.md

 ### To gain clarity, we can...

 :feather: **manually** read, synthesize, and criticize the literature to write reviews describing our understanding of the field.
-- :thumbsdown: It's biased and reflect author's view.
+- :thumbsdown: It's biased and reflects author's view.
 - :chart_with_upwards_trend: Sheer volume of papers published every year (200 EFs papers per month on PubMed).

 <span style="color:red">